ai-2070/papers/network-event-transport/README.md

 ### 4.1 Wire Format

-Every Net packet begins with a 64-byte header aligned to a single CPU cache line.
-This alignment is deliberate: a forwarding node reads one cache line, makes a routing decision, and forwards without decrypting the payload.
+Every Net packet begins with a 68-byte header, laid out so its `u64` fields sit on natural 8-byte boundaries for single-instruction reads.
+The fields a forwarding node needs---magic, version, flags, priority, hop limits, subprotocol and channel hashes, session/stream/sequence, origin hash, and subnet---all fall within the first 64 bytes; only `payload_len` and `event_count`, which a relay never inspects to forward, occupy the four bytes past the first cache line.
+A forwarding node therefore still makes its routing decision from a single cache-line read, decrements TTL, increments hop count, and forwards without decrypting the payload.

 ```
 Offset  Field              Size    Used by
- 0      MAGIC (0x424C)      2B     All (validation)
+ 0      MAGIC (0x4E45)      2B     All (validation)
  2      VERSION             1B     All (compatibility)
  3      FLAGS               1B     Transport (reliability, handshake)
  4      PRIORITY            1B     Router (scheduling)